-Exclusion Please explain Facilities which use less Immaterial water usage facilities are excluded which use less than 0.25% than 500,000 gallons of McCormick's total water use per year.
-The total number of excluded (1,900 m3) per year.

-facilities are also insignificant and does not have a material impact on the overall water usage.
+Exclusion Please explain Facilities which use less Water usage facilities are excluded which use less than 0.25% of than 500,000 gallons McCormick's total water use per year.
+We believe the total number of (1,900 m3) per year. excluded facilities are also insignificant and does not have a significant impact on the overall water usage.